centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 - [API] Fixed PHP error messages on APIs authentication.
 - [API] Fixed code errors and messages to improve the endpoint of password renewal.
-- [Authentication] Added the possibility to define redirect uri for OpenID Connect authentication.
 - [Authentication] Fixed an LDAP authentication issue that made LDAP users in Organisational Unit with special characters unable to authenticate.
 - [Authentication] Made error messages generic to improve security.
 - [Authentication] Fixed a broken URL issue by removing extra spaces in endpoint definition.